A Novel Potential Featuring Off-Center Circular Orbits: Introduction

-Further, in Corollary I to Book 1, Proposition 7, Problem 2 \cite{newton_principia_1846}, Newton looks at the particular case of orbit passing through the force center (i.e.\ the case of $l=R$).
-In this case, $\chord \theta = r(\theta)$.
+Further, in Corollary~I to \cite[Book~1, Proposition~7, Problem~2]{newton_principia_1846}, Newton looks at the particular case of orbit passing through the force center (i.e., the case of $l=R$).
+In this case, ${\chord(\theta) = r(\theta)}$.
 It leads to the force

-One may further pose the question of which central potential field produces circular orbits with the force \eqref{force_721} \emph{on the orbit}.
+One may further pose the question of which central potential field can produce the force \eqref{force_721} \emph{on the orbit}.
 One obvious surmise is

 everywhere.